kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 Rare high-magnitude misses

-But your model looks stable.
+But the model looks stable.

 # Bias = +15.7 MW